coreos/fedora-coreos-releng-automation/coreos-koji-tagger/README.md

            -e COREOS_KOJI_TAGGER_KEYTAB_FILE=/pwd/$keytab ckt
 ```

-If you'd like you can add `--entrypoint=/bin/bash` and run the
+If you'd like you can add `--entrypoint=/bin/bash` and run
-coreos_koji_tagger directly.
+`/pwd/coreos_koji_tagger.py` directly.
 If you modify the json at the bottom
 of the file you can test it out or actually have it call koji
 to apply tags.